It is no longer enough to be a good lawyer, competence with technology is essential to ethical, efficient and productive practice.

-So, in our next webinar, Legal technology skills consultant, Joanne Humber, will join us to explore the true cost of technology incompetence.
-She’ll also explore several strategies your firm can use to upskill your staff and meet the needs of the modern legal consumers.
+Legal technology skills consultant, Joanne Humber, joined us to explore the true cost of technology incompetence.
+She also explored several strategies your firm can use to upskill your staff and meet the needs of the modern legal consumers.

 Real-life examples of how firms have tackled technology incompetence

 For more than 24 years Joanne Humber has delivered IT training programmes to law firms and corporate legal departments across the world – initially through her own company and for 8 years as Director of Training for Phoenix Business Solutions.

 She now works as an independent consultant advising law firms how to improve technology skills adoption and actively promotes the Legal Technology Core Competency Certification Coalition (LTC4).

 With over 20 years’ experience in the internet connectivity, cloud and managed service arena, Matt has gained a wealth of knowledge.
 As a proven guru in everything Tech, Matt regularly spreads his wisdom at technology events across the country.

 Matt’s aim for Oosha is simple – to make IT simple for customers.
 Allowing them to focus on running their business, without being let down by, or worrying about technology.

 Expertise in the professional sector, in particular, has helped Matt provide many effective IT solutions, created specifically for those in the legal and accounting sectors.